 Subrahmanyam Kanakadandi, Head, digital transformation research, Capgemini in India

 Conversational Commerce represents a significant opportunity for brands and retailers to interact with their consumers in new and innovative ways.
 Rapid technological advances, coupled with increasing consumer appetite for voice devices, is driving investment and innovation.
 Companies must harness this interaction opportunity to build relationships of value with consumers across the lifecycle and offer an entirely new, more instinctive way for consumers to engage with them.Some Indian tech start-ups have already taken a head-start.
 Zomato, an Indian restaurant search app, is already a “skill” on Alexa, allowing users to reserve tables, get restaurant recommendations, or even place an order for home delivery.
-Similarly, users can now book an Ola cab through Alexa
+Similarly, users can now book an Ola cab through Alexa in India.

 This transition though is not without its challenges.
 Given the diversity of languages and dialects in India, organisations will have to be extra cautious in how they deploy voice assistants.
 However, if they are able to get the technology and the use case right, the rewards are immense.